doomster/tornsignatures/README.md

 **test.server.com/torn-signature.php?id=PLAYERS_TORN_ID&img=IMAGE_NUMBER

-#### If you do like this script, and find it usefull, i accept donations in the form of IG currency at hexxeh[2428617] .
+#### If you do like this script, and find it useful, i accept donations in the form of IG currency at hexxeh[2428617] .

 #### If you have any questions, don't hesitate to contact me ingame by mail.